simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

 - PU: Program Unit.
 This is the minimum size data block write that can be programmed into a sector (e.g. the K64F PU size = 8 bytes).
 - TLV: Type Length Value.

+Please refer to CFSTORE [terminology document][CFSTORE_TERM] for a full list of definitions.

 # <a name="basic-design-overview"></a> Basic Design Overview